ghoneycutt/puppet-module-puppet/README.md

 # Compatibility

-Puppet v4 with Ruby versions 2.1.9 and 2.3.1 with the following platforms.
+Puppet v4 with Ruby versions 2.1.9 with the following platforms.
 Please consult the CI testing matrix in .travis.yml for more info.
 If you are looking for Puppet v3, please see the [puppetv3 branch](https://github.com/ghoneycutt/puppet-module-puppet/tree/puppetv3).

 * EL 6